 In your two dimension world how would you perceive the motion of the wheel?
 Only when a spoke of the wheel intersects the plane, would you be able to see a line of a certain color manifest in your reality.

-Then, after one spoke continues its movement and passes, there will be a gap when you will not see anything.
-Then, the next spoke of a different color will pass through the plane.
-So, you will perceive the motion of the wheel as lines of different colors happening at regular intervals of time.
+After one spoke continues its movement and passes there will be a gap when you will not see anything, then the next spoke of a different color will pass through the plane.
+So you will perceive the motion of the wheel as lines of different colors happening at regular intervals of time.

 Essentially what this means is that to understand the three-dimensional world, you cannot be in a two-dimensional consciousness.
 Accordingly, to understand the four-dimensional world that we inhabit, time being the 4th dimension of space, we have to acquire four-dimensional consciousness capable of ‘Space-sense’.